Communication with parents

 We use Class Dojo which allows us to celebrate our children's achievements directly with the parents.
 It also allows us to message parents directly and also for them to message us.

-Within Early Years we use Tapestry which again allows us to celebrate achievements and for you at home to let us know which milestones have been reached!
+Within Early Years we use Evidence Me which again allows us to celebrate achievements and for you at home to let us know which milestones have been reached!

 We use email and SMS to communicate with parents.
 Also paper letter are sent out to parents who prefer.

 We also use our Facebook and Twitter page to keep our parents up to date!

 We would be happy for you to come and look around our school or nursery at any time, please make an appointment with the school office on 01661 833996.

 Adderlane Academy is a non-selective school for the local community.
 As such, the admissions policy reflects the locally co-ordinated admissions scheme.
 After admitting students with a statement of SEN, followed by ‘Looked After’ children, the admissions policy for the Academy prioritises brothers and sisters of children at the school and those living closest to the Academy.
 Our admissions policy is available below.

 Our admission arrangements are through Northumberland County Council.
 If you wish to apply for a place in our school please click here